Petrobras: Production and reserves

 In 2015, the company produced 2.284 e6BOE per day, of which 89% was petroleum and 11% was natural gas.

 International investments

 Reserves held outside of Brazil accounted for 8.4% of production in 2014.
 The majority of these reserves are in South America; the company has assets in Bolivia and Colombia.

-Petrobras owns refineries in Texas (100,000 barrels per day of throughput).
-The company also owns exploration blocks in the Gulf of Mexico.
+The company also owns exploration blocks in the Gulf of Mexico, in a joint-venture with Murphy Oil.